hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1470

-Do not supplicate besides Allah that can neither benefit nor harm you, for if you do so, you will be one of the wrongdoers.
+Do not supplicate besides Allah that which can neither benefit nor harm you, for if you do so, you will be one of the wrongdoers.

 # 1471